edsardgrisel/nft-marketplace/README.md

 ## Features

+### Depositing and withdrawing
+- Users deposit eth in order to buy nfts or lend out eth
+- Users can withdraw eth from their account

 ### Buying and Selling
 - Users can buy and sell NFTs on the marketplace.
 - Sellers can list their NFTs for sale for a given ETH amount.